-Trump Reportedly Wants Pentagon To Stage Military Parade Down Pennsylvania Ave.
+Trump Wants Pentagon To Stage Military Parade Down Pennsylvania Avenue

 President Trump, apparently inspired by the Bastille Day parade he witnessed last summer during a trip to Paris, has ordered the Pentagon to look into staging something similar — but naturally bigger and better — for Washington, D.C., the White House confirmed Tuesday.

-White House Press Secretary Sarah Huckabee Sanders confirmed the request, first reported by The Washington Post, on Tuesday evening.
-"President Trump is incredibly supportive of America's great service members who risk their lives every day to keep our country safe," Sanders said in a statement.
-"He has asked the Department of Defense to explore a celebration at which all Americans can show their appreciation."
+A U.S. official has confirmed to NPR the request.
+On Tuesday evening, White House Press Secretary Sarah Huckabee Sanders shared in a statement that "President Trump is incredibly supportive of America's great service members who risk their lives every day to keep our country safe."
+She added,"He has asked the Department of Defense to explore a celebration at which all Americans can show their appreciation."

 U.S. presidents have long shied away from such displays of military prowess — which typically include tanks, missiles and in some cases, goose-stepping soldiers — for fear of being compared to Washington's Cold War adversaries, where such displays have traditionally been potent symbols of state power.
 Those countries include Russia (and, formerly, the Soviet Union), China and North Korea.